University of Utah

 3)

-apply biophysical principles to the solution of biomedical engineering problems.
+apply biophysical principles to the solutions of biomedical engineering problems.

 Textbooks and Resources: